AGreb21/DS434-Spatial-Analytics/sam3_rooftop_solar.md

 **Your 3-5 Key Takeaways:**

-1. this map identifies the large REZ zones
+1. This map identifies the large REZ zones

-2. large areas with solar potential are identified as potential for where we can add solar
+2. Large areas with solar potential are identified as potential areas where we can add solar

-3. REZ zones are areas that has suitable technical conditions for clean energy generation projects
+3. REZ zones are areas that have suitable technical conditions for clean energy generation projects

 4.